Does UnitedHealthcare Medicare Cover Dental Implants?

 - Some UnitedHealthcare Medicare Advantage plans may cover dental implants, though not all plans cover them.
 Learn how to find out what plans cover dental implants and how to enroll if any are available where you live.

 Dental implants can be expensive, costing somewhere between $3,000 and $5,000 on average per tooth.
-Given that investment, it’s natural to wonder if UnitedHealthcare, one of the largest insurance companies in the U.S., covers the cost of dental implants.
+Given that investment, it’s natural to wonder if UnitedHealthcare, one of the largest insurance companies in the U.S., will pay for dental implants.

 UnitedHealthcare Medicare Advantage (Medicare Part C) plans may not always cover the cost of dental implants, though some UHC Medicare plans do cover them.
 That’s because dental implants are sometimes considered cosmetic, and some insurance plans may not cover cosmetic procedures.